research

 Kant’s longest and most revealing discussion of skepticism in the first Critique appears in the Discipline of Pure Reason.
 I explain what Kant’s criticism is and why it appears where it does.
 Though skepticism produces doubt concerning reason’s attempts at speculative metaphysics, it does not produce knowledge of their impossibility; it thus fails to discipline those attempts.

 Why does Hume call a cheerful temperament “real riches”?
 I argue that he views it under two aspects: social mirth and steadfastness against misfortunes.
 The second aspect is of special interest to Hume in that it safeguards the other virtues.
-And the first aspect explains how cheerfulness differs from Stoic tranquility.
+And the first aspect explains how cheerfulness differs from the classical, heroic virtue of Stoic tranquility.

-Interpreters have struggled to explain the succession of stages in Hume’s recovery from melancholy in Treatise 1.4.7.
+Interpreters have struggled to explain the succession of stages in Hume’s recovery from melancholy in the conclusion to Book I of the Treatise.
 I argue that Hume’s repeated invocation of the four humors of ancient medicine explains the succession, and sheds a new light on the role of skepticism in his theory of human nature.
 [Ergo blog version]

 Against Tyler Burge, I argue that the science of perceptual psychology holds no commitments that are inconsistent with epistemic disjunctivism, the view that genuine perceptions and misperceptions differ in epistemic kind.